Transitioning towards a circular business

 Foam

-At IKEA, we keep challenging ourselves to make movements in foam production, to not be dependent on virgin fossil-based sources.
-We continue to explore and increase the use of recycled and renewable content in polyurethane foam, a key material used in products like mattresses, sofas, chair pads and pillows.
-In FY24, we successfully reduced the overall foam consumption in mattresses by 20% by using alternative comfort and design solutions, and we initiated a programme to search for companies developing innovative bio-alternatives for foam to reduce our reliance on virgin, fossil-based materials.
+We continuously challenge ourselves to innovate in foam production, to reduce our reliance on virgin, fossil-based materials.
+We continue to explore and increase the use of recycled and renewable content in polyurethane foam, a key material used in products such as mattresses, sofas, chair pads, and pillows.

 Developing circular services and solutions